-From this academic year (2012/13) English higher education institutions will be first time be able to charge students up to 9000 pounds a year for tuition fees, repaid through graduate contributions after university.
+From 2012, English higher education institutions was for the first time be able to charge students up to 9000 pounds a year for tuition fees, repaid through graduate contributions after university.

 The Independent Commission on Fees has been established to produce an independent and considered analysis of the impact of the biggest higher education reforms in a generation.
 It will produce a series of reports assessing the impact of the increase in fees on application and admissions trends in universities.
 The Commission will consider in particular the effect on young people from low and middle income backgrounds.